Kotlin/kotlin-by-example/examples/07_Delegation/02_DelegatedProperties.md

 </div>

-1. Delegated property `p` of type `String`
+1. Delegating property `p` of type `String` to the instance of class `Delegate`.
+The delegate object is defined after the `by` keyword.
 2. Delegation methods.
-For immutable property only `getValue` is required.
+The signatures of these methods are always as shown in the example.
+Implementations may contain any steps you need.
+For immutable properties only `getValue` is required.

-### Standard delegates
+### Standard Delegates

-Kotlin standard library contains bunch of useful delegates, like `lazy`, `observable`, etc.
+Kotlin standard library contains bunch of useful delegates, like `lazy`, `observable`, etc. You may use them as is.

 For example `lazy` is used in case lazy initialization.